thmosqueiro/ABBAS/documentation/ODD/README.md

 * p(t) = K / Nr &nbsp;&nbsp;&nbsp; otherwise, where Nr is the number of available recruits and K is a free parameter.

-By defining p(t) this way, then the number of recruits that each forager recruited per trip is approximately K x Td, where Td is the time each scouts remains dancing (50 unit steps).
+By defining p(t) this way, then the number of recruits that each forager recruited per trip is approximately K x Td, where Td is the time each forager remained dancing (50 unit steps).
 The effect of K on the colony outcome was studied in our  Supplemental Material (Figure S3).

-#### Recruits decides stochastically which recruiting forager to follow.
+#### Recruits stochastically decide which recruiting forager to follow.

 After decided to leave the hive to forage, recruits chose randomly which of the reported resource locations, with equal likelihood to each possible location.

-#### Environment is created with a stochastic process.
+#### The environment is created with a stochastic process.

 In all experiments reported, we used an environment with three patches of resources.
 Each patch was composed of points uniformly distributed along a square area (see figure below).
 All patches were equally distant from the hive.
 The effect of a larger number of patches was explored in the Supplemental Material (Figure S6).